IliaZenkov/DCGAN-Rectangular-GANHacks2/README.md

 ## [Play with it in Google Colab](https://colab.research.google.com/drive/1x2YM4UELhQtiutyYEkIb1cKlV5KZXPpd?usp=sharing)

 I build a GAN trained on and capable of generating CelebA in original aspect ratio (CelebA aligned: 218x178; 5:4).
 It was notably harder to get good-looking rectangular images compared to square images; but tuning the model to accomodate rectangular images is simply a matter of playing with kernel, stride, and padding sizes.
+Getting good-looking results is another story.

 ## 59 Epochs at 157x128
 <p align="center">